 “Whoa,” my son shouted, “What is THAT?!”.
 He pointed to a giant, knobby growth on a tree trunk.
 I stopped on the trail and looked at it.
 “Ummm,” I stalled, trying to come up with a name.
 “It’s a growth on the tree, I think from an injury…”.
 My son eyed it suspiciously, hearing only the words “growth” and “injury”.
 Perhaps he thought there was a dangerous alien incubating in the monstrous bulge on the trunk.
 Looking at the mishappen growth and warty bark, I had to say, that seemed like a possibility.
 “I better look these up,” I thought to myself.

-If you’ve ever wandered through a forest and spotted an oddly-shaped, bulbous growth protruding from a tree trunk, you’ve encountered a fascinating oddity called a burl.
-It’s clear something isn’t right; they’re shaped all wrong, the bark is different, and they seem to erupt from a healthy tree like a tumor.
+If you’ve ever spotted an oddly-shaped, bulbous growth protruding from a tree trunk, you’ve probably encountered a burl.
+It’s clear something isn’t right; they’re shaped all wrong, the bark is weird, and they seem to erupt from a healthy tree like a tumor.
 I used to look at them with distaste.
 But these mysterious growths are more than what they seem – they are a testament to the resilience of trees, a treasure trove for woodworkers, and a part of forest ecosystems.

 What Exactly Is a Burl?